pingcap/docs/data-migration/aurora/increment-aurora.md

 # Incrementally synchronize data From Aurora MySQL to TiDB

-[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform, which supports the full data migration and the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
-It can help to reduce the operation cost of data migration and simplify the troubleshooting process.
+[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data migration task management platform, which supports the incremental data replication from MySQL-compatible databases (such as MySQL, MariaDB, and Aurora MySQL) into TiDB.
+DM helps to reduce the operation cost of data migration and to simplify the troubleshooting process.

-This article introduces how to use DM for incremental replication.
+This article describes how to use DM for incremental replication.

 ## Prerequisites